-Andre Oosterlaken is responsible for New Market Development for the Arnitel product line at DSM Engineering Materials.
+Andre Oosterlaken is responsible for New Market Development for the Arnitel product line at Envalior.
 In his global role, he helps engineering leaders in diverse industries improve performance by leveraging the unique material properties of Arnitel thermoplastic elastomers.
-He joined DSM in 1986, serving in research and development, application engineering, business development, and marketing roles.
+He joined Envalior in 1986, serving in research and development, application engineering, business development, and marketing roles.
 Oosterlaken earned his bachelor’s degree in analytical chemistry from the HU University of Applied Sciences, Utrecht, The Netherlands.

 Leave your e-mail address below to start receiving the latest news about plastics, new products and events delivered to your inbox.